Are there different days/hours of operation?

 In keeping with physical distancing standards, group tours cannot be scheduled at this time.

-How are public classes, programs, events, performances, and tours affected?
+How are studio school, art history classes, and programs affected?

 Can I use cash to pay for admission, or purchases in the Shop, Café or Amuse?